 It also respects each team member, recognizing valuable skills and developing new opportunities for growth.

-Sales is a necessity to fuel the corporate engine.
-Sales unlocks growth opportunities across all business departments — hiring new team members, investing in brand building, training for current employees, raises and bonuses, and a safety net if something goes off.
+A successful sales strategy unlocks growth opportunities across all business departments — hiring new team members, investing in brand building, training for current employees, raises and bonuses, and a safety net if something goes off.

 Here are the most pressing sales challenges for most businesses out there.

 Every business struggles with closing new customers (small and large alike).
 Even enterprises have to compete for large government contracts.